 F: +49 234 720 285 99

-Thank you for your interest in our company.
-Data protection is of particular importance to Setlog GmbH.
-The internet pages of Setlog GmbH can be used without giving any personal data.
-However, if a data subject wishes to make use of special services of our company via our website, it may be necessary to process personal data.
-If the processing of personal data is necessary and there is no legal basis for such processing, we generally obtain the consent of the data subject.
+We are very pleased about your interest in our company.
+Data protection has a particularly high priority for Setlog GmbH.
+The use of the Internet pages of the Setlog GmbH is possible without any indication of personal data.
+However, if a data subject wants to use special services of our enterprise via our website, processing of personal data could become necessary.
+If processing of personal data is necessary and there is no legal basis for such processing, we will generally obtain the consent of the data subject.

-The processing of personal data, such as the name, address, e-mail address or telephone number of a data subject, is always carried out in accordance with the Basic Data Protection Regulation and in accordance with the country-specific data protection regulations applicable to Setlog GmbH.
-By means of this data protection declaration, our company would like to inform the public about the type, scope and purpose of the personal data collected, used and processed by us.
-Furthermore, data subjects will be informed of their rights by means of this data protection declaration.
+The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation, and in accordance with the country-specific data protection regulations applicable to the Setlog GmbH.
+By means of this data protection declaration, our company would like to inform the public about the nature, scope and purpose of the personal data we collect, use and process.
+Furthermore, data subjects are informed of their rights by means of this data protection declaration.

-Setlog GmbH, as the person responsible for the processing, has implemented numerous technical and organizational measures to ensure that the personal data processed via this website is protected as completely as possible.
-Nevertheless, Internet-based data transmissions can have security gaps, so that absolute protection cannot be guaranteed.
-For this reason, every person concerned is free to transmit personal data to us by alternative means, for example by telephone.
+As the controller, the Setlog GmbH has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
+Nevertheless, Internet-based data transmissions can always be subject to security vulnerabilities, so that absolute protection cannot be guaranteed.
+For this reason, every data subject is free to transmit personal data to us by alternative means, for example by telephone.

 We use the following terms, among others, in this data protection declaration:

-Personal data are all information relating to an identified or identifiable natural person (hereinafter “data subject”).
-Identifiable is a natural person who can be identified directly or indirectly, in particular by assignment to an identifier such as a name, an identification number, location data, an online identifier or one or more special characteristics that express the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural person.
+Personal data is any information relating to an identified or identifiable natural person (hereinafter “data subject”).
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-Data subject is any identified or identifiable natural person whose personal data are processed by the controller.
+Data subject means any identified or identifiable natural person whose personal data are processed by the controller.

-Processing means any operation or series of operations carried out with or without the aid of automated procedures in relation to personal data, such as the collection, collection, organisation, sorting, storage, adaptation or alteration, reading, retrieval, use, disclosure by transmission, dissemination or any other form of provision, comparison or linking, restriction, erasure or destruction.
+Processing means any operation or set of operations which is performed upon personal data, whether or not by automatic means, such as collection, recording, organization, filing, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 d) Restriction of processing

-Restriction of processing is the marking of stored personal data with the aim of restricting their future processing.
+Restriction of processing is the marking of stored personal data with the aim of limiting their future processing.

-Profiling is any form of automated processing of personal data consisting in the use of such personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects relating to the performance of work, economic situation, health, personal preferences, interests, reliability, behaviour, location or relocation of that natural person.
+Profiling is any type of automated processing of personal data that consists of using such personal data to evaluate certain personal aspects relating to a natural person, in particular to analyze or predict aspects relating to that natural person’s job performance, economic situation, health, personal preferences, interests, reliability, behavior, location or change of location.

-Pseudonymisation is the processing of personal data in such a way that the personal data can no longer be assigned to a specific data subject without the use of additional information, provided that this additional information is kept separately and is subject to technical and organisational measures which ensure that the personal data are not assigned to an identified or identifiable natural person.
+Pseudonymization is the processing of personal data in such a way that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separate and is subject to technical and organizational measures to ensure that the personal data is not attributed to an identified or identifiable natural person.

-The data controller or controller is the natural or legal person, public authority, institution or other body which alone or jointly with others decides on the purposes and means of processing personal data.
-Where the purposes and means of such processing are laid down by Union law or by the law of the Member States, the controller or the specific criteria for his appointment may be laid down in accordance with Union law or the law of the Member States.
+The controller or person responsible for processing is the natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data.
+Where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its designation may be provided for under Union or Member State law.

-Processor is a natural or legal person, authority, institution or other body that processes personal data on behalf of the data controller.
+Processor means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the Controller.

-Recipient is a natural or legal person, authority, institution or other body to which personal data is disclosed, regardless of whether it is a third party or not.
-However, authorities which may receive personal data under Union law or the law of the Member States within the framework of a particular investigation mandate shall not be regarded as recipients.
+Recipient means a natural or legal person, public authority, agency or other body to whom personal data are disclosed, whether or not a third party.
+However, public authorities that may receive Personal Data in the context of a specific investigative task under Union or Member State law shall not be considered as recipients.

-A third party is a natural or legal person, authority, institution or other body other than the data subject, the data processor, the data processor and the persons authorised to process the personal data under the direct responsibility of the data processor or the data processor.
+Third party means a natural or legal person, public authority, agency or other body other than the data subject, the controller, the processor and the persons authorized to process the personal data under the direct responsibility of the controller or the processor.

-Consent shall mean any informed and unequivocal expression of will voluntarily given by the data subject in the particular case in the form of a declaration or other clear affirmative act by which the data subject indicates his or her consent to the processing of personal data concerning him or her.
+Consent shall mean any freely given indication of the data subject’s wishes for the specific case in an informed and unambiguous manner, in the form of a declaration or any other unambiguous affirmative act by which the data subject indicates that he or she consents to the processing of personal data relating to him or her.

-The person responsible within the meaning of the Basic Data Protection Regulation, other data protection laws in force in the Member States of the European Union and other provisions of a data protection nature is:
+The controller within the meaning of the General Data Protection Regulation, other data protection laws applicable in the Member States of the European Union and other provisions of a data protection nature is:

 Phone: +49 234 720 285 78

-You have the right to revoke consents granted pursuant to Art.
-7 para.
-3 DSGVO with future effect
+You have the right to revoke given consents in accordance with Art.
+7 (3) DSGVO with effect for the future.

-You can object to the future processing of the data concerning you in accordance with Art.
+You may object to the future processing of data concerning you in accordance with Art.
 21 DSGVO at any time.
-The objection may be lodged in particular against processing for direct marketing purposes.
+The objection can be made in particular against the processing for purposes of direct advertising.

 By means of a cookie, the information and offers on our website can be optimized for the user.
 Cookies enable us, as already mentioned, to recognize the users of our website.
 The purpose of this recognition is to make it easier for users to use our website.